 possibility of future works,

-heritage or protected building constraints.
+heritage or ABF constraints.

 Technical diagnostics